pgsmith2000/cvd-and-teeth/docs/index.md

 For the detailed coding and results, explore the **[Stage 3 Linear Regression](linear-regression.html).**

-### Stage 4: Logistic Regression
+### Stage 4: Logistic Regression (the Real Analysis)

-Two logistic regression models were constructed with the same parameters as Model1 and the Full Model used in the logistical model.
+As stated above, the binomial nature of the outcome variable would suggest that logistic regression is the most appropriate method to analyze these data.
+In fact, every one of the variables in this study is two-level (binomial) or a categorical variable with three or more levels (multinomial).
+In this analysis, two logistic regression models were constructed with the same parameters as Model1 and the Full Model used in the logistical model.
 This model resulted in a series of Odds ratios (with upper and lower limits).

 For the detailed coding and results from this logistic regression, explore the **[Stage 4 Logistic Regression](logistic-regression.html).**